 Admit it: at least once in your life, you have fallen asleep with your makeup on.
 Whether you immediately collapsed into bed after a night out or drifted off during a Netflix binge, your late-night missteps will inevitably result in crusty mascara and foundation-clogged pores the next morning.
-We have all been told a billion times not to do this, but even if you are not passing out with a full beat, we could probably all be more diligent about our makeup removal process.
+We have all been told not to do this a billion times, but even if you are not passing out with a full beat, we could probably all be more diligent about our makeup removal process.

-Proper cleansing is recommended not only to remove makeup, but also to remove the dirt and pollution our skin accumulates during the day, says New York City dermatologist Hadley King, M.D.
+Proper cleansing is recommended to remove makeup and the dirt and pollution our skin accumulates during the day, says New York City dermatologist Hadley King, M.D.
 These free radicals can “contribute to the breakdown of collagen and the development of wrinkles,” she adds.
 Collagen is a protein essential for preserving the skin’s elasticity and ability to repair itself.
 When our collagen levels are compromised, the skin can appear duller and age faster.
-For those with oily or acne-prone skin, failing to cleanse can also result in more clogged pores and stubborn breakouts.
+For those with oily or acne-prone skin, failing to cleanse can result in more clogged pores and stubborn breakouts.

-Because not all skin is created equal, it is important to select a cleaning method based on your particular needs.
+Because not all skin is created equal, it is important to select a makeup removal method based on your particular needs.
 Dry, sensitive skin will benefit from different products than oily, acne-prone skin, and vice versa.
 Here, you will find everything you need to know about the best makeup removers for your skin type.
-Keep in mind that most makeup professionals recommend using multiple types of removers (especially when removing heavy makeup), so feel free to combine methods as you see fit.
+Keep in mind that most makeup professionals recommend using multiple types of removers (especially when taking off heavy makeup), so feel free to combine methods as you see fit.

 Picture it: you have dry or sensitive skin, and you need to remove a full face of makeup.
 Going in with harsh products or excessive scrubbing would irritate your skin, but you don’t want to go to bed with traces of makeup in your pores.
 The solution?
-A cleansing balm.
-“I’ll use a cleansing balm or cleansing oil [on Lizzo every night], [starting with] dry hands [and a] dry face before I even turn on the faucet,” says Alexx Mayo, Lizzo’s makeup artist.
-“Break down all of the makeup first and then rinse that off.
-And then actually cleanse your face.
-The way I like to remind people of this is that you have to sweep before you mop.”
+The

 Hernandez uses balms to remove intense editorial makeup on shoots, but she also recommends them for anyone who needs extra moisture.
 “If you have dry skin, a cleansing balm is great because it leaves a light film of oil on the skin to hydrate,” she says.

 Similar to cleansing balms, cleansing oils provide a boost of hydration.
-Because they won’t strip the skin of its natural oils, King recommends them for those with dry or sensitive skin.
+Because they won’t strip the skin of its natural oils, King notes that cleansing oils are the best makeup remover for dry skin or sensitivity.
 But despite their gentleness, cleansing oils get to work quickly by breaking down makeup particles.

-Those with dry, normal or combination skin can benefit from the gentle exfoliation of cleansing milks.
-These cleansers typically contain lactic acid, Hernandez says, which can help remove dead skin cells without stripping the skin.
-Even dry skin, she continues, “needs to be exfoliated regularly so hydration can penetrate into the dermis.”
+Those with dry, normal, or combination skin can benefit from the gentle exfoliation of cleansing milk.
+Hernandez says these cleansers typically contain lactic acid, which can help remove dead skin cells without stripping the skin.
+Even dry skin, she continues, “needs to be exfoliated regularly so hydration can penetrate the dermis.”

-Hernandez also recommends clay-based cleansers for acne-prone skin but says they can be beneficial for other skin types depending on the situation.
+Hernandez notes that clay-based cleansers are the best makeup removers for acne-prone skin but that they can also be beneficial for other skin types depending on the situation.
 “I love clay cleansers after travel when you want a deep cleanse, or those nights we slept in our makeup,” she says.
 For those with normal or dry skin, she continues, “Think of clay-based cleansers as a specialty treatment versus an everyday wash.”
 Just note: don’t apply the clay directly to your eyes.

-Micellar water has become increasingly popular, and it is easy to see why.
-It is affordable, simple to use (a few swipes with a cotton pad will do the job) and won’t irritate the eyes, not to mention it works for every skin type.
-It is also not necessary to rinse afterwards, though some may want an extra cleansing step (or if your skin starts to feel dry, especially around the eyes).
+Using micellar water has become an increasingly popular makeup removal method, and it is easy to see why.
+It is affordable, simple to use (a few swipes with a cotton pad will do the job), and won’t irritate the eyes, not to mention it works for every skin type.
+It is also unnecessary to rinse afterward, though some may want an extra cleansing step (or if your skin starts to feel dry, especially around the eyes).

 “I love [micellar water] because there is no residue that will affect the rest of the makeup or the application process,” Hernandez adds.
 “I also love it when I’m in a pinch or too lazy to wash my face.
 It’s an easy way out.”
-Though she points out that unlike other cleansers, micellar water doesn’t offer many skincare benefits aside from dirt and makeup removal.
+She points out that, unlike other cleansers, micellar water doesn’t offer many skincare benefits aside from dirt and makeup removal.

 “Free radicals can contribute to the breakdown of collagen and the development of wrinkles.”